OP-TEE/optee_docs/debug/abort_dumps.rst

 ``scripts/symbolize.py`` and is also copied to the TA development kit.
 Whenever you are confronted with an error message reporting a serious error and containing a ``"Call stack:"`` line, you may use the symbolize script.
+It is meant to be run on the host system (build environment), not on the target.

 ``symbolize.py`` reads its input from ``stdin`` and writes extended debug information to ``stdout``.
 The ``-d`` (directories) option tells the script